NiTzuA/NiTzuA/README.md

 <h1>Hello!
 I'm Austin.
 Welcome to my Profile.</h1>
-<p>I'm currently studying in order to be somehow competent by the end of 2024.
+<p>I'm currently studying in order to be somehow competent.
 As of now, the following are what I am currently and planning to study:</p>
 <ul>
   <li>LeetCode (for Learning DSA)</li>
   <li>The Odin Project (For Web Development)</li>